Receiving a medical bill that’s higher than what you expected can be overwhelming.

 Will a Medicare Supplement Plan Cover the Cost of Prescription Drugs?

-No, Medicare Supplement Plans are designed to cover what Part A (hospital and other registered medical facilities) and Part B (outpatient facilities) doesn’t.
+Medicare Supplement Plans are designed to cover what Part A (hospital and other registered medical facilities) and Part B (outpatient facilities) won't pay for.
+To get coverage for prescription drugs, you will need a Medicare Part D plan or Medicare Advantage.

 Does Everyone Need Medicare Supplement Insurance?